(C) 2012, G. Forrest Cook

 Signal wiring between the receiver sections is somewhat critical.
 A twisted pair was used between the RF amplifier and the mixer, it should be kept as short as possible.
 A piece of audio coax cable was used to connect the mixer to the audio amplifier, it should only be grounded on the audio amplifier side to eliminate ground loop hum.

 They say that hindsight is 20:20.
 In retrospect, one change that that would greatly improve this receiver would be to put the oscillator/mixer section into a larger box and use a vernier tuning mechanism on the main tuning capacitor.
 Tuning the existing receiver is a bit tricky with the layout shown.
-Also, the input filter should be built into a shielded box so that it does not pick up the oscillator signal and created unwanted feedback.
-A tube shield over the 6U8A mixer/oscillator tube will also reduce pickup from the oscillator.

 A well-stocked junk box is the first place to start, your author scrounged most of the parts for this project from discarded electronics.
 Tubes, sockets and transformers can be found at Antique Electronic Supply or on eBay.
 Other parts can be purchased from Mouser, Newark, Jameco or Digi-Key.
 Home Depot, or any well-stocked hardware store will carry the electrical boxes and plumbing parts.